-Public Art Across Maryland Conservation Grant may not support:
+Public Art Across Maryland may not support:

 - Artworks that do not fall under MSAC's definition of public art.
-Refer to Glossary: https://www.msac.org/resources/msac-glossary - Proposed or incomplete public art projects (artworks that do not exist, or are partially installed) - Artwork that is still under artist's warranty or has suffered significant structural or materials failure while under warranty or within one year of acquisition or accession - Improvements not directly related to the public artwork - Artwork that is in storage or not publicly accessible, unless the artwork is being re-sited - Expenses for which the applicant has been awarded MSAC grant funds.
+Refer to Glossary here. - Purchase, lease, or exhibition of pre-existing artwork or editions - Ongoing operational expenses of the applicant or partner - Capital improvements not directly related to the public artwork - Artwork that is not publicly accessible - Expenses for which the applicant has been awarded MSAC grant funds.
 (An applicant may apply for project support for the same project from any MSAC program for which the project or applicant is eligible but may only be awarded MSAC funds once for any individual project expense.
 Contact MSAC program staff with questions.) - Contributions to any persons who hold, or are candidates for, elected office - Contributions to any political party, organization, or action committee - Activities in connection with any political campaign or referendum - Lobbying activities